kittophop1998/demo-cms-testcase/README.md

 - 🔍 Search for test cases with TC_ prefix from Notion database
 - 📄 Retrieve page blocks from specific test cases
-- 📊 Filter and retrieve table blocks
+- 📊 Filter and retrieve table blocks with full row data
 - 🎯 Extract test case information (status, dates, etc.)
 - 🚀 RESTful API endpoints
+- ⚡ Get detailed test cases with table data in a single API call (NEW!)

 ## Prerequisites